 physical symptoms when around or in contact with the LO are common, such as heart palpitations and possibly even dizzy and sweaty.

-16. Intelligent people often disregard normal reasoning, previously held values,
+16. Normally well reasoning people who now disregard logic, previously held values,

 - They often believe their affair partner is their soul-mate, even believing they have ‘never felt this way about their spouse’.